 Never get angry.

-Apart from the latter, the symbol of Buddha reminds us to practice everything in moderation.
+Apart from the latter, the yoga symbol of Buddha reminds us to practice everything in moderation.

 The Buddha symbol additionally reminds us that just like the original Buddha, we too can free ourselves from suffering to lead a better life.
 Thus, before engaging in a session of yoga, it’s a good idea to try to imagine yourself as Buddha or to visualize him in your head.